goronfreeman/diabetic-calculator/README.md

 # diabetic-calculator
-Simple tool for doctor's to estimate the number of diabetic patients they can expect to see within a given time period.
+Simple tool for doctors to estimate the number of diabetic patients they can expect to see within a given time period.